-Swimming pool safety for your pool and spa users is an on going process that must be carried out on a daily basis.
-Swimming pools and spas are very complex systems that comprises of many mechanical components and water that must be maintained for optimum performance.
+This is an ongoing safety process that must be carried out on a daily basis even if the pool is not in use.
+Swimming pools and spas are very complex systems that comprises of many electrical and mechanical components which help to make the water safe for all patrons.

-The safety of your recreational water facility is extremely important not only to you, but also to the well being of its users as well.
-To ensure that your swimming pool safety or spa safety operations meets the national and international operating standards, it's important that all staff members receive:
+The water safety tips that governs your recreational water facility is extremely important not only to you, but also to the well being of its users as well.
+To ensure that your swimming pool safety or spa safety operations meet the national and international operating standards, it's important that all staff members receive:

-The information provided on here is not intended to offer any form of legal advice.
-Nevertheless, it's in your best interest as a owner or operator of any aquatic facility, to seek professional consultation from your lawyer in this situation .
-A lawyer in my opinion, is the best person that can offer you advice on specifics as they relate to the safety swimming pools and spas.
+A lawyer in my opinion, is the best person that can offer you advice on the specifics as they relate to the safety operations of swimming pools and spas.
 All of which I am sure will be in compliance with all laws, rules and regulations.

-There are certain factors that must be taken into consideration when it comes to the health and safety of your swimming pools and spas.
-If you operate, manage or own a public recreational water facility, you have to make sure that the safety of your patrons come first.
-Some of these facts include but are not limited too:
+There are certain facts that must be taken into consideration when it comes to the health and safety of swimmers that use any swimming pool or spa!
+If you operate, manage or own a public recreational water facility, you have to make sure that the safety of your patrons is always at the forefront.
+Some of these water safety facts include but are not limited to:

-As a manager or owner a pool or spa, you have to ensure that any micro-biological or chemical hazards are properly taken care of or stored away properly.
-These pool safety measures will help to ensure that all possible risks to he health of your family and guests are taken care of or are non-existent.
+As a manager or owner of a pool or spa, you have to ensure that any micro-biological or swimming pool chemical hazards are properly taken care of immediately or stored away properly.
+These pool safety tips are measures that will help to ensure that all possible risks to the health of your family and guests are taken care of or are non-existent.

-These are just some of the reasons why regulations and guidelines for safe and proper operation of all swimming pools and spas have been created.
+These are just some of the reasons why regulations and swimming pool operating guidelines for safe and proper operation of all swimming pools and spas have been created.

-There several government public regulatory agencies that are involved with implementing strict regulations and guidelines that ensure the health and safety of swimming pool and spa users.
+There several government public regulatory agencies that are involved with implementing strict regulations and guidelines that ensure the health and water safety for kids and adults during their time in and around a swimming pool or spa.
 These agencies are as follows:

 Apart from the above mentioned agencies, there are international organizations that created the standards and general swimming pool information, that we as owners of swimming pools, spas, or as operators must follow.
 These special organizations are:

-Knowing what applies to your recreational facility will save you a lot of money and headaches in the long run.
+Knowing what the rules and guidelines that apply to your recreational facility and swimming pools will save you a lot of money and headaches in the long run.

 As the popularity of swimming pools begun to spread back in the early 19th century, the need to enhance and keep its users safe was also a growing concern.

-With that said, all aquatic facilities have to abide by the rules and guidelines that have been put in place by the above listed national and international organizations.
-Failure to follow the rules and regulations, can result in your recreational water facility being closed down because of poor swimming pool safety.
+With that said, all aquatic facilities have to abide by the rules and operating guidelines that have been put in place by the above listed national and international organizations.
+Failure to follow the rules and regulations, can result in your recreational water facility being closed down because of poor standards being practiced in swimming pool safety.